 |Wildey House||(246) 426-2421||2.6 mi.
 East of Central Bridgetown|

-Another landmark that often intrigues visitors is Independence Arch.
-It is located within downtown Bridgetown.
+Another landmark worth visiting is Independence Arch.
+It is found in downtown Bridgetown.
 Visitors are welcome to walk through the archway and admire the impressive piece of construction which honors he cultural aspects of Barbados is many difference ways.
 If you are able to visit during November when Barbados celebrates its independence, the arch is lit up in the island's national colors of blue and gold.

 Mount Gay Rum Distilleries and Visitor Center: There are three main tours that you can go on while at the Mount Gay Rum Distillery.
 The first is the traditional rum tour, where you can view the process of rum making all the way from the sugar cane field to the barrel, while also taking a few different types.

-The following chart has a few details concerning other kinds of sites of interest to travelers.
+The table just below summarizes some details regarding other kinds of attractions of interest to visitors.